Mitchell-Lee-93/kitti-lego-loam/README.md

 # LeGO-LOAM for kitti dataset

 This repository contains modified code of LeGO-LOAM to run and evaluate with kitti-data set.
-When you run the code, you'll get the trajectory results of LeGO-LOAM in KITTI groundtruth format and you can directly evalutate the result with EVO-eval kit.
+When you run the code, you'll get the trajectory results of LeGO-LOAM in KITTI groundtruth format and you can directly evalutate the result with KITTI gt by EVO-eval kit.
 Wish you find it helpful, especially who are not familiar with ROS and LOAM.

 Modified code